cs-notes/pad2017/notes/hadoop-installation.md

         hadoop@localhost$ export HADOOP_PREFIX=`pwd`

+    Note the backticks!

-7. Edit the file `conf/hadoop-env.sh` to define at least `JAVA_HOME` to be the root of your Java installation
+7. Edit the file `conf/hadoop-env.sh` to define at least `JAVA_HOME` to be the root of your Java installation.

 8. Try the following command:

         hadoop@localhost$ bin/hadoop